remcostoeten/Turso-db-creator-auto-retrieve-env-credentials/README.md

-# Turso DB Creator CLI
+## Turso DB Creator CLI

+### Get a fresh Turso database up and running in your local develop enviorment in less than 15 seconds!
+---
+A simple yet powerful CLI tool that creates a fresh [https://turso.tech/](Turs) - Cloud SQLite database, generates an authentication key, and copies both—prefixed as `DATABASE_URL=` and `AUTH_TOKEN=`—to your clipboard or optionally via arguments automatically updates your existing `* .env*` file.

 ![Demo](demo.gif)

-A simple but genius  CLI tool to create Turso databases and generate authentication tokens, copy to clipboard prefixed with enviorment variable,  or ov  erwrite existing `.env`.

-## Usage

 ### Basic Usage
 ```bash